Language

 Moreover, when verifying users online, it’s important to implement liveness detection technology for both biometrics and ID documents.
 Choosing your preferred approach—active, passive, or hybrid—always depends on your risk tolerance and business objectives.

 Not surprisingly, liveness detection, like any technology, has its limitations.
 A reliable identification system must include all the necessary components, and address all the potential risks.
-Regula Face SDK, combined with Regula Document SDK, can help you build a robust identity verification system.
+Regula Face SDK, combined with Regula Document Reader SDK, can help you build a robust identity verification system.
 Book a call with one of our representatives to learn more.

 Regula Face SDK